-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+In AC 2019-2020, the target was met.
+100% of candidates achieved 80% or higher indicating that candidates demonstrate the ability to recognize their own limitations as a student affairs professional seeking supervision when appropriate and through the candidates' ability to assess internship site strengths and deficiencies and plan for improvement.
+Aggregate analysis of AC 2019-2020 data indicated candidates continual need for improvement in mastery writing and editing conventions.
 In AC 2019-2020, faculty strengthened candidates' experiences in the internship by using data to inform practice.
-After implementing revisions in the assessment to align with the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators, data indicated that candidates demonstrated the ability to recognize his/her own limitations seeking supervision when appropriate as a Student Affairs professional through understanding and use of the ACPA/NASPA Professional Competency Areas for Student Affairs
+After implementing revisions in the assessment to align with the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators, data indicated that candidates demonstrated the ability to recognize his/her own limitations seeking supervision when appropriate as a Student Affairs professional.